U.N. calls for full investigation into death of U.S. citizen in West Bank

 • At least eight people were killed and 15 injured after Israeli warplanes struck a school in northern Gaza early Saturday, according to the state-run Palestinian news agency Wafa.
 The Halima al-Sadia School had been sheltering displaced people, Mahmoud Basal, a spokesman for Gaza’s civil defense force, told The Post.
 The IDF acknowledged the attack and said on social media that it had targeted a Hamas command and control center inside the school compound.

 • The Israeli military withdrew from the West Bank city of Jenin on Friday, leaving a trail of destruction while ending one of the longest and deadliest incursions into the territory in years.
-The United Nations said that there was “significant damage to civilian infrastructure” and that over 1,000 families in Jenin were displaced.
+The United Nations said that there was “significant damage to civilian infrastructure” and that more than 1,000 families in Jenin were displaced.
 The IDF said 14 militants and one Israeli soldier were killed.
 The Palestinian Health Ministry in Ramallah said 21 people were killed, including children and elderly people.
 It did not say how many were militants.

 • U.S. officials have accused a Pakistani citizen living in Canada of planning a mass shooting against Jewish people in New York on the first anniversary of the Oct.
 7 Hamas attack.
 Muhammad Shahzeb Khan was arrested on charges that he had attempted to provide material support to the Islamic State.
 He had “the stated goal of slaughtering, in the name of ISIS (Islamic State), as many Jewish people as possible,” Attorney General Merrick Garland said in a statement.